citp/privacy-policy-historical/c/ch/cha/chambermaster.com.md

-> *The following text is extracted and transformed from the chambermaster.com privacy policy that was archived on 2013-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130531035602id_/http%3A//micronetonline.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chambermaster.com privacy policy that was archived on 2014-04-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140418144451id_/http%3A//micronetonline.com/privacypolicy.html) for the most accurate reproduction.*

 # Assocation Software.
 Association Management Software.
 Membership Management Software.
 MemberZone.
 ChamberMaster.
 MicroNet.
 Privacy Policy.

-**Last updated: October 1, 2012**
+**Last updated: February 1, 2014**

 This is the privacy policy that applies to our Sites and our services.
 MicroNet, Inc. has a strong commitment to safeguarding the privacy of our customers' personal information.
 Personal information is information about an identifiable individual.
 Publicly available information, such as a public directory listing of your name, address, telephone number, or electronic address, is not considered to be personal information.